Do you have questions about a car accident liability case in Hillsborough County? Watch this video, then call Serrano Law today.

 It’s a no-fault state.
 You’re going to get $10,000 from the personal injury protection coverage.
 That’s what you pay the premiums for.
 Make a call to your own insurance company and get that claim, even if you weren’t at fault.

 Can you go after the person that was at fault?
 Absolutely; that is what the importance is of hiring a trial attorney who can evaluate your case and see how much coverage is on the other side, the at-fault party, and see if they can recover some of those moneys back for you.
 Give us a call.
 We’d love to evaluate your case.
-We offer free consultations in Tampa and Tallahassee.
+We offer free consultations.

 Were you or a loved one seriously injured in an auto wreck have questions about a car accident liability case?
 Contact experienced Florida car accident lawyers at Serrano Law today for a free consultation and case evaluation.